 As a result, the concentrate often contains higher amounts of trichomes and has a richer terpene profile.
 For this reason, live resin is usually darker and thicker.

 Now that you know what live resin is, it’s simple to figure out what live resin vape carts are.
 They are simply vape carts with live resin.
-However, keep in mind that not all live resin carts are equal and little caution is advisable when making a purchase.
+However, remember that not all live resin carts are equal, and little caution is advisable when purchasing.

 Particularly, pay attention to its terpene profile and viscosity.
 The terpene profile typically depends on the strain and the extraction process.
 CO2 extraction is considered the best method because it produces much cleaner and richer concentrates.

 Why should you consider live resin carts over the other types?
 Because:

 The fundamental difference between live resin carts and other vape products is the higher terpene content of live resin.
 Indeed, live resin has a richer terpene profile than normally cured butane hash oil (BHO) extracts.

 What does this mean?
 It means you experience more taste and flavor.
 However, a high concentration of terpenes may lead to intense psychoactive effects since terpenes enhance the effects of other cannabinoids (entourage effect).
 This is why live resin is more in demand than other concentrates.

 Strong Terpene Concentration